Notes on the syntax used to specify custom instrument tunings to the fretboard-related reference tools.

 EADGBE or (with octave numbers)

-Similarly the parser is case-aware but not strictly case-sensitive.
-The tuning descriptor
+The parser is case-aware but not strictly case-sensitive.
+The tuning specification

 eadgbe is equivalent to